matanr1/CTFs/Matrix2021/Reversing/Hatter/hatter.md

 buffer[1] = buffer[1] ^ buffer[0]
 ... as it goes as number of param_2
 ```
-so now we know how to decrypt the buffer let simulate it:
+So now we know how to decrypt the buffer so let's simulate it:
-1.dump the buffer from `&DAT_0040506b`
+1.Dump the buffer from `&DAT_0040506b`
 ```c
 undefined * get_pt_chnk_by_index(uint param_1)
 {